 Fatigue

-Lessened libido
+Lessened Libido

-While hormone changes can affect libido during menopause, this symptom is often secondary, in that it’s influenced by some of the other 34 symptoms of menopause or life changes, such as shifts in body image, emotional ups and downs, relationship shifts or changes in family dynamics, as well as uncomfortable physical symptoms such as vaginal dryness.16 Some women may also note a decrease in sexual satisfaction and orgasm as well.
+While hormone changes can affect libido during menopause, this symptom is often secondary, in that it’s influenced by some of the other 34 symptoms of menopause or life changes, such as shifts in body image, emotional ups and downs, relationship shifts or changes in family dynamics, as well as uncomfortable physical symptoms such as vaginal dryness.16 Some women may also note a decrease in sexual desire, sexual satisfaction and orgasm as well.

 Headaches

 Migraines and other headaches that are triggered by hormone fluctuations may become more notable beginning in perimenopause, when hormone levels are especially volatile and unpredictable.
-Fortunately, some women may find that their hormone-triggered headaches become less frequent after menopause, once hormone levels have evened out.17
+Fortunately, some women may find that their hormone headaches become less frequent after menopause, once hormone levels have evened out.17

-Vaginal dryness
+Vaginal Dryness

 Estrogen promotes blood flow and natural lubrication and helps to keep vaginal tissue lubricated and elastic; decreasing levels of this hormone throughout menopause can cause the onset of vaginal dryness and associated symptoms of burning, irritation, and sometimes, painful sex.
 This symptom tends to affect women later in the menopausal transition, and often continues to be an issue after menopause.18 It’s also possible for vaginal dryness to occur in women who are postpartum, due to lower estrogen levels, as well as, in women receiving certain cancer treatments.

-Thinning hair
+Thinning Hair

 Hormone changes related to menopause can cause hair follicles to shrink, which may in-turn lead to thinning or lost hair.19 More than half of women over 50 deal with hair loss, according to recent research,20 which is why it’s commonly classified as one of the 34 symptoms of menopause.

-Brittle nails
+Brittle Nails

 Lack of hydration caused by dropping estrogen levels during menopause can affect the health of your hair, skin and nails.21 When nail layers weaken due to inadequate amounts of keratin in the body, the protein that makes up hair, skin and nails, they may become brittle.22